frankkopp/msfs_model_matching/README.md

 The UI is simple and has three tabs and a statusbar.
 The tabs are:
 - Parse Liveries:
-  - This has a list of all found liveries and there status.
+  - This has a list of all found liveries and their status.
 Livery metadata can be edited here and liveries can be activated and deactivated.

     Click on the large Scan button so start the search for liveries in the configured folder.